AndersDeath/diary2/000-current.md

 # 09 October - Monday - Yerevan - 375 day of immigration

 Today I was working hard on Backend topics.
 I am going to have an interview tomorrow with one of companies.
 I have no clue what I will have there but maybe something good will happen.
 Additionally I was coding and fighting with graphql.
 I need to understand how to set up it on the backend side.
 The main thing for today is that I had the first German lesson in the morning.
-It was nice but quite useless because I know almost everything
+It was nice but quite useless because I know almost everything I heard on that videos.